NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 In the Model Name dropdown, select 'LLaMA3-8B-Chat' as the model you wish to fine-tune.
 Ensure that the fine-tuning method is set to 'lora' and leave the adapter path empty for the time being.

+> **Note:** The `LLaMA3-8B-Chat` model is a gated model on the Hugging Face Hub.
+This means that you need to request and obtain access to the model before you can use it.
+To learn more about gated models and the process of accessing them, please refer to the "Appendix: Gated Models" section.

 Next, expand the 'Advanced Configuration' section and set the 'Quantization bit' dropdown to '4'.
 This setting is crucial to perform QLoRA fine-tuning.

 Llama-Factory offers a variety of built-in datasets suitable for fine-tuning.
 For this tutorial, we will be using the [codealpaca dataset](https://huggingface.co/datasets/sahil2801/CodeAlpaca-20k) provided by sahil2801.